yzhzyyy/Identify_key/README.md

-# Key Analysis in Relational Database
+# Analysis of Candidate Keys in Relational Databases

 This repository contains the full implementation, datasets, and experimental results for the paper: